Study plan agreement

-At least half of the ECTS you choose as your theoretical curriculum, must be relevant and/or compulsory courses for your master's programme, as stated on the programme page under Programme structure.
+At least half of the ECTS you choose as your theoretical curriculum, must be from the list of core courses for your master's programme, as stated on the programme page under Programme structure.
 Make sure you read these pages carefully, as there might be other specific requirements for your programme.

 Apart from this, you can choose from all 4000 and 5000 courses at the Department of informatics.
 Other master's level courses may also be approved, if they are considered academically relevant to your thesis.

 You will choose your theoretical curriculum with the help of your supervisor.
 Some research groups may require that certain courses must be included in your degree in order for you to write your thesis within their field.
 Sign up for courses in StudentWeb.

 Please note that the courses you have chosen as your theoretical curriculum must be completed the semester before you hand in your thesis.
 E.g. if your thesis is due in Spring 2024, you must finish your theoretical curriculum by the end of Fall 2023.
 The final examination will not be held until you have met these requirements.
 If you write together with a co-student, both of you must meet this requirement in order for you to have a final examination.

 Find a supervisor

 All master's students need to have a supervisor employed by the Department of informatics at the University of Oslo (internal supervisor).
 The internal supervisor must, as a general rule, belong to a research group that is associated with your master's programme.

 Find a Research Group affiliated with your programme

 Prearranged exceptions to the list above: